-Police Authority Contact Num ber Huntington Beach Police Dept. 2000 Main Street Huntington Beach, CA 92648 Emergency: Non- Emergency: 911 714-960-8825 Orange Police Department Emergency: 911 1107 N. Batavia Street Orange, CA 92867 Non- Emergency: 714-744-7444 Santa Ana Police Department 60 Civic Center Plaza Emergency: Non- 911 Santa Ana, CA 92701 Emergency: 714-245-8665 Tustin Police Department 300 Centennial Way Emergency: Non- 911 Tustin, CA 92780 Emergency: 714-573-3225
+Police Authority Contact Num ber Huntington Beach Police Dept. 2000 Main Street Huntington Beach, CA 92648 Emergency: Non- Emergency: 911 714-960-8825 Orange Police Department 1107 N. Batavia Street Orange, CA 92867 Emergency: Non- Emergency: 911 714-744-7444 Santa Ana Police Department 60 Civic Center Plaza Santa Ana, CA 92701 Emergency: Non- Emergency: 911 714-245-8665 Tustin Police Department 300 Centennial Way Tustin, CA 92780 Emergency: Non- Emergency: 911 714-573-3225

-Complainants (i.e., those individuals impacted by incidents of prohibited conduct) have the right to decide who and when to tell about Sexual Misconduct, Dating and Domestic Violence, and Stalking.
-However, it is very important that they get medical attention after being assaulted.
+Complainants (i.e., those individuals impacted by incidents of prohibited conduct) have the right to decide who and when to tell about Sexual Misconduct, Dating and Domestic Violence, Stalking, and all other violations of RSCCD District Board Policies and regulations.
+It is very important that an individual receives medical attention immediately after being assaulted.
 Following the incident, an individual may be physically injured, may have contracted a sexually transmitted disease, or may become pregnant.
-Individuals who witness, are subjected to, or are informed about incidents of prohibited conduct have the option to file a complaint with the Title IX Coordinator.
+Individuals who witness, are subjected to, or are informed about incidents of any prohibited conduct have the option to file a complaint with the Title IX Coordinator.